hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250916188v1-culturescope-a-dimensional-lens-for-probing-cultural-understanding-i.md

 ---
 layout: default
-title: CultureScope: A Dimensional Lens for Probing Cultural Understanding in LLMs
+title: "CultureScope: A Dimensional Lens for Probing Cultural Understanding in LLMs"
 ---

 # CultureScope: A Dimensional Lens for Probing Cultural Understanding in LLMs